BlogRenting in Colombia

 The description: answer before they ask

-Strata matters, and so does the exact sector
+The stratum (estrato) matters, and so does the exact sector

-Photos that make a difference
+Photos that make the difference

 Llaves de apartamento en arriendo en Colombia